Rights and Responsibilities of Unmarried Parents

 - The child must bring the action within 6 months of the genetic test results or within 1 year of becoming an adult (by age 19), whichever is later.

-The person bringing this action must show there was fraud, duress or material mistake of fact.
+The person bringing this action must show there was fraud, duress (feeling forced or threatened to do something against your will) or material mistake of fact.

 What if we signed a ROP and we AGREE about custody, parenting time and child support?